• Skip to main content

 Instructions

 • In a blender, place in all ingredients and blend until smooth.
 Depending on the water content of your tofu, you might need to add some water.
-The batter should resemble that of regular omelette batter, and is slightly more watery than pancake batter.
+The batter will be slightly thinner than pancake batter.

 • Heat up ½ a tablespoon or so of oil in a non-stick pan over medium heat.
 Once pan is heated, pour in half the amount of batter and swirl the pan to encourage the batter to spread out.